Centigrade/ngtx/docs/FIRST_STEPS.md

 }));
 ```

-Ah!
-Much better.
-With this in place, we can finally start using the first ngtx helper functionality in order to improve the default tests and become even more readable.
+Ah - much better.
+With this in place, we can finally start using the first ngtx helper in order to improve the default tests and become even more readable.

 ## Improving the Test Cases with the `get`-Helper